ECL2022PAI01/splunk-service/README.md

 ### Where to start

-If you don't care about the details, your first entrypoint is [eventhandlers.go](eventhandlers.go).
-Within this file you can add implementation for pre-defined Keptn Cloud events.
+If you don't care about the details, your first entrypoint is [handler](eventhandlers.go).
+Within this folder you can add implementation for pre-defined Keptn Cloud events.

 To better understand all variants of Keptn CloudEvents, please look at the [Keptn Spec](https://github.com/keptn/spec).